statisticsnorway/ssb-timeseries/docs/quickstart.md

 We welcome questions and feedback.
 For users at Statistics Norway, feel free to contact the maintainers directly.
-For all other users, the best channel for discussion is through the project's [GitHub Issues](https://github.com/statisticsnorway/ssb-timeseries/issues).
+For any external users, the best channel for discussion is through the project's [GitHub Issues](https://github.com/statisticsnorway/ssb-timeseries/issues).